Ali Zare Ghanat Nowi: Film career

-Faryadha o Najvaha (2010) meaning Whispers and Cries is described as a narration of the life within blind and deaf kids in special schools.
-It shows sadly the hard life of those kids.
-This documentary also relates to the teachers who make endless efforts and have unconditional passion for helping the disabled kids.
-Zare uses khaki colored themes in Safarnameh Sistan which was made in 2011.
+Faryadha o Najvaha (2010), meaning Whispers and Cries is described as a narration of the life of blind and deaf kids in special schools.
+It shows the hard life of those kids sadly.
+This documentary also relates to the teachers who make endless efforts and are passionate about helping disabled kids.
+Zare uses khaki-colored themes in Safarnameh Sistan which was made in 2011.
 This documentary is about a trip to Sistan and meeting Balochi ethnics.
-It illustrates the very hard life of people living there, giving information about their life style in such a dry area.
+It illustrates the very hard life of people living there, giving information about their lifestyle in such a dry area.
 This documentary is a free adaptation from Meet the Baloch People by Mahmoud Dowlatabadi.
 In 2012 Zare was involved in the screenwriting of The Lights, which he also produced and directed.
 It's about the famous writer Jamal Mirsadeghi, his life and writings.
 In 2013, he released Dad's Fragile Doll, Zare's first animation, which narrates the story of a political prisoner who has a kid.
 The family gets upset with arresting the father but the girl dreams about killing the man who arrested him.
-The animation examines rotoscoping technique which was the first time done in Iran.
+The animation examines rotoscoping technique, which was the first time done in Iran.
 The screenplay was adopted from a story by Houshang Golshiri with the same title.
 It won the best animation of veteran's festival in Australia.
 Dad's Fragile Doll received praise from people such as Ted Hope, the famous producer of 21 grams and was displayed in cinemas across Germany and US.

-In 2014 Zare wrote The lives of Others for his former student, Bahareh Ahmadi.
+In 2014 Zare wrote The Lives of Others for his former student, Bahareh Ahmadi.
 This film is regarded as a narration about a girl who loses her hopes to continue life.
 The animation follows the two dimension technique as designed by hand.
-Meanwhile, these, he edited Shahre man, Aabaadi (My City, the Dorp), a TV film.
+Meanwhile these, he edited Shahre man, Aabaadi (My City, the Dorp), a TV film.
 In 2015 Zare was selected in Ozark Foothills Film Fest in US for his directing of the film Bande Naaf (Umbilical Cord).
 This movie is about a woman who tells the story of her baby.
 The style of film-making for that is experimental.
-Some flashbacks are used to show the feelings and lunatic thoughts of a mother about her missed baby.
+Some flashbacks are used to show the feelings and lunatic thoughts of a mother about her missing baby.
 Timology from 2015, was edited and produced by him.
 This experimental movies talks about the contemporary life of human who has been lost in time and existence.
 That year he also edited and produced Jump In Love for his two former students Ali Lavari and Vahid Mobasheri.